 I figured that I’d try the no ‘poo method…which (for me) didn’t work out well.

-I was stuck.
 I loved my dry shampoo, but hated the chemicals it contained.
 And it wasn’t just because I prefer a more natural approach to beauty.

 One of the most detrimental ingredients in my store-bought dry shampoo was denatured alcohol.
 The alcohol works as a solvent for other ingredients like cornstarch, and it’s purpose is to suspend the cornstarch without dissolving it.